Classes begin August 17, 2015 and run through June 11, 2016.

 Sasha de Sola began her pre-professional ballet studies at the Central Florida Ballet Academy in 2000.
 Studying under the direction of CFB directors: Vasile Petrutiu, Vladimir Bykov, and Heather Sanders-Fryxell.
 She was featured as Maria (Clara) in the Central Florida Ballet's premiere of The Nutcracker among many featured roles in various productions including Paquita and Carnival to Save the Animals.
 In 2003, she began studies at the Kirov Ballet Academy in Washington, D.C. on full scholarship and joined the San Francisco Ballet in 2006 as an apprentice at the age of 17.
 Sasha was awarded the Silver Medal at the World Ballet Competition in 2008 (Professional Category).
 In 2012, she was promoted to Soloist with the San Francisco Ballet.

 Hannah began her pre-professional ballet studies at the Central Florida Ballet Academy in 2008.
 Studying under the direction of CFB directors, Vasile Petrutiu and Vladimir Bykov, she was featured as Maria (Clara) in the Central Florida Ballet's The Nutcracker and was awarded the Silver Medal at the World Ballet Competition.
 While attending CFB, she also furthered her contemporary training at studios including the Dance P.A.D. and later New Dimensions Dance Company.
-This Fall Hannah will continue studies for the 2nd year under full scholarship at the world's most prestigious school: the Royal Ballet School of London where she graduated in May of 2014.
+Hannah continued her studies, under full scholarship, at the world's most prestigious school: the Royal Ballet School of London where she graduated in May of 2014.
 Hannah is entering her 2nd season at the Boston Ballet.

 (Meredith is in the turtle neck leotard in the video above)

 Meredith was born in Westlake Village, California.
 Up until the age of eleven, Meredith dedicated the majority of her time to Competitive Gymnastics.
 At the age of ten, she won the eleven and under Level 8 Washington State Gymnastics Championship.
 After attending a Central Florida Ballet performance of the Ugly Duckling Meredith decided to pursue ballet full time.
 Meredith then joined the CFB Academy, Studio Company and competition team while taking private lessons under the direction of Vasile Petrutiu.
 At the World Ballet Competition USA, she received the 2008 Encouragement Award in the Pre-Professional Category and was awarded a scholarship to the Cincinnati Ballet in 2010.
 She then joined the full year program of the Kirov Ballet Academy of Washington, D.C on full scholarship.
 After her graduation, she joined the Joffrey Ballet as a trainee for two seasons and the following season joined Ballet MET.
-For the 2013-14 season, she is a member of the State Street Ballet in California since the 2013/14 Season.
+She has been a member of the State Street Ballet in California since the 2013/14 Season.

 Hunter Finnegan began his ballet training at the Central Florida Ballet Academy at a very early age.
 Originally training in gymnastics, he soon transferred his focus to ballet while also studying Irish dancing.
 He appeared as Fritz in the Central Florida Ballet's Nutcracker as well as being featured in many soloist roles of CFB productions including those in Peter and the Wolf, 9/11 An American Moment, The Toy Shop, and The Ugly Duckling.
 Since the 2011-12 school year, he has studied at the School of Pittsburgh Ballet Theater, where he has even instructed ballet classes.